soudaou/web-app/README.md

 I want to be proficient in PHP, JavaScript, jQuery and SQL.
 I hope this project will teach me a lot and make me a better developer.

-##Technologies or techniques I�ll be exploring:
+##Technologies or techniques I will be exploring:

 - 	Responsive web design.